Altus AFB celebrates a century of air refueling

 |0

-This work, Altus AFB celebrates a century of air refueling [Image 7 of 7], by A1C Karalyn Degraffenreed, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Altus AFB celebrates a century of air refueling, by A1C Karalyn Degraffenreed, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT